 If you’re shooting in a natural environment, showcase the beauty.

-Just like any other session…remember to have FUN!
+When shooting grads photography, just like any other session…remember to have FUN!
 Your senior girl will be just as nervous as you are and probably more!
 I like to joke around with them about their parents being AWESOME because they hired the “Most amazing photographer EVER!” which is usually good for some genuine laughs and smiles.